 Who Needs to File US Expat Taxes?

-First things first: who needs to file US expat taxes?
+First things first: who need to file US expat taxes?
 Any US citizen living in the US or abroad.
 This category also includes Accidental Americans.

 Accidental Americans are:

-- Those who were born in the US to foreign parents
+- Persons who were born in the US to foreign parents

 - Those who were born abroad to a US parent who claimed citizenship for you

-- Those who were born abroad to American parents unaware of their American citizenship and claimed citizenship for you
+- Adult children of American parents unaware of their American citizenship and claimed citizenship for you

 - Those who had obtained a US birth certificate or citizenship around the time of birth (even if you’ve been living abroad for longer than you’ve lived in the US)